-In 2013, Alie made a decision to leave her career in Sustainability to create Wild Roots Studio, in hopes to reconnect to her inner creativity and to find a more soulful connection to both humanity & this beautiful ecosystem we live in.
+In 2013, Alie made a decision to leave her career in Sustainability to create Wild Roots Studio, in hopes to reconnect to her inner creativity and to find a more soulful connection to both humanity & the beautiful natural world that surrounds us.
 Alie believes that a concern and care for the Earth is typically sparked as children (and adults alike) experience the magic and wonder of nature.
 Nature based art is a great way to deliver this experience.
 Creating art with nature reminds us of our innate and deep rooted connection to our Mother Earth.

 Alie worked as a Head Gardener for Omega Institute for Holistic Studies and Sustainability Specialist at New Belgium Brewing Company before starting Wild Roots.
 She studied Fine Arts at Colorado State University and received a Permaculture Design Certificate from Quail Spring Permaculture.
-She also studies under Marghanita Hughes in her Educating the Hearth through Nature Program and recently completed the Wild Woman Circle Leader Training.
+She is a Certified Herbalist graduating from the Equinox school of Herbal Studies.
+She studied under Marghanita Hughes in her Educating the Hearth through Nature Program and recently completed the Wild Woman Circle Leader Training.

-When not making art you can find her playing with and loving on her two children, hiking, gardening, stargazing or tending to her bees.
+When not making art you can find her playing with and loving on her two children, hiking, making plant medicine, gardening, stargazing or tending to her bees.